Democrats say Trump impeachment charges must come swiftly

 Trump has insisted he did nothing wrong.
 He tweeted that the Democrats “have gone crazy."

-At the core of the impeachment probe is a July phone call with the president of Ukraine, in which Trump pressed the leader to announce investigations of Democrats, including political rival Joe Biden, at the same time the White House was withholding military aid from an ally bordering an aggressive Russia.
+At the core of the impeachment probe is a July phone call with the president of Ukraine, in which Trump pressed the leader to investigate Democrats, including political rival Joe Biden.
+At the same time the White House was withholding military aid from Ukraine, an ally bordering an aggressive Russia.

 Drafting articles of impeachment is a milestone moment, only the fourth time in U.S. history Congress has tried to remove a president, and it intensifies the rigid and polarizing partisanship of the Trump era that is consuming Washington and dividing the nation.